jared-hwang/jared-hwang.github.io/_pages/about.md

 Hello!
 I'm Jared, currently a Software Engineer at Amazon in Seattle.
 I got my M.S. in CS at the University of Southern California, and before that my B.S. in Physics and CS at Tufts University.

-I'm looking to join a research lab as a PhD student in 2024!

 My research interests lie in data management, applied ML, and urban informatics.
 Specifically:
   * 📝 Tools for **managing raw data**
       * How can we bridge the gap between collecting data and using it?